 If you did a great job 'telling your story' and it has the elements we're looking for, we may show portions of your Personal Video.

 5. Where can the show be seen?

-TalentWatch is now airing on Amazon Prime (USA, UK, Germany, Austria, Japan), FilmOn TV, (Global), Roku (USA, Canada, UK, Ireland, France, Mexico), Amazon Fire TV (USA, UK, Germany, Austria, Japan), Comcast Channel 9 in Davidson County (Nashville, TN) and AT&T U-Verse Channel 99 in 19 middle TN counties.
+TalentWatch is now airing on Amazon Prime (USA, UK, Germany, Austria, Japan), FilmOn TV, (Global), Roku (USA, Canada, UK, Ireland, France, Mexico), and Amazon Fire TV (USA, UK, Germany, Austria, Japan).
 Other cable channels include Broadcast Channel 40 Detroit/Comcast 397 in Metro-Detroit.

 All of our episodes can also be seen on our site.

 6. What day and time can it be seen on Amazon Prime, FilmOn TV, Roku and Amazon Fire TV?

 24/7- Any day and time of the week, since it's video on demand.
 TalentWatch can also be viewed on FilmOn TV's live linear channel 24 hours every day.